Business Customs

 Local holidays include International Women’s Day, Pii Mai (Lao New Year), International Labor Day, Lao National Day, and the That Luang Festival.
 In addition to those listed above, numerous religious holidays are often observed informally throughout the country.
 The Lao government is known to change the effective dates of holidays shortly before they occur, especially around Lao New Year.

 Equipment imported for personal use and any goods used in exhibitions or as samples for subsequent re-export are exempt from taxes and duties.
-To obtain this exemption, visitors must declare at the port of entry that the relevant goods or equipment are being temporarily imported and must guarantee that it will be re-exported upon the visitors’ departure.
-Goods brought into Laos for exhibition or as samples require a license from the Ministry of Commerce or the local trade office at the port of entry.
+To obtain this exemption, visitors must declare at the port of entry that the relevant goods or equipment are being temporarily imported and must guarantee re-exportation upon the visitors’ departure.
+Goods brought into Laos for exhibition or as samples require a license from the Ministry of Industry and Commerce or the local trade office at the port of entry.

 Travel Related Resources